JensHendar/frontend-coding-challenge/README.md

 Results:
 - A login view with username and password fields
-- A create user vie wwith username and password fields
+- A create user view with username and password fields as a minimum
 - On successful login a table of products using this url: https://reqres.in/api/products